 Skip advert

 Reliability & safety rating

-Service and maintenance is covered for the first three years or 31,250 miles, whichever comes first.
+Service and maintenance are covered for the first three years or 31,250 miles, whichever comes first.
 After the first three years, we’d expect the Polestar 4 to follow a similar service schedule to the Polestar 2 – so every two years or 20,000 miles.

+Skip advert